RashidCodes/project-one/README.md

 # Trigger the pipeline

-Please follow the steps below to successfully trigger the pipeline.
+Follow the steps below to successfully trigger the pipeline.

 <br/>